bitsteller/tabla/README.md

 Incrementing the version number ensures that all users will see the updated program immediately (otherwise it can take severaly hours due to caching and would require a page reload).

-### Making announcements

-Announcements are made by modifing the file /data/announcements.json.

-## Make an announcement
+## Announcements

 Announcements are displayed on displays and the program viewer in real-time (without page reload) in order to make it easy to reach out to all participants.
 You can make two types of announcements:

 * Announcements to all participants: Messages that are relevant for all conference participants.
 For example information about lunch/dinner, how to get to the conference, welcoming participants in the beginning and thank for coming in the end of the conference.
 * Announcements to participants of one (or several) sessions: Messages relevant only to those interested in a given session.
 For example a note that the room for the session has changed, a speaker/chair has been changed, if the session is delayed etc.

+## Canceling talks

+There is also support for marking specific talks as canceled, without removing them from the program.
+Canceled talks will be marked as strikethrough text in the program viewer and on the displays.

+A talk is marked as canceled as follows:

+1. In `announcements.json` add the talk numer quoted as string to the list `canceledTalks`.
+For example `canceledTalks: ["1","13"]` will marks the talks with number 1 and number 13 as canceled.

+### Make an announcement

+Announcements are made by modifing the file /data/announcements.json.

 The following fields *have* to be specified in an announcement: